 The country’s tolerance level has changed in my opinion.
 To be clear, I don’t think I was wrong for posting about race.
 Anyone offended by my first post or second post on the subject is not the subscriber I want anyway.
 So, bye (with love).

-Dealing with Race as a Christian
+Dealing with Race as a Christian and being an anti-racist Christian

 (…and dealing with racist Christians)

 Race intolerance is really a thing.
+Being an anti-racist is too.

 In fact, not long ago, a friend (of another race) and I had a very candid conversation about race and politics.
 We weren’t arguing or anything, just discussing things from our opposing perspectives.